rdiaz82/100DaysOfCode/README.md

 **Day 13** Today I have seeing some videos about EC2 instances in the cloud practitioner course.

-**Day14** Today I have started a little research about OpenWhisk Runtime development in order to start to implement a Runtime for Rust.
+**Day 14** Today I have started a little research about OpenWhisk Runtime development in order to start to implement a Runtime for Rust.

+**Day 15** Today I have continued learning about OpenWhisk Runtime development.
+I have been focusing trying to understand how the ActionLoops works.

+**Day 16** I have continue learning about ActionLoops in Openwhisk checking the ActionLoop for Go.
+I'm really excited to implement this in Rust.